zaiisao/Documentation/en/Video/start_call_unity.md

 - The video capture and render frame rate of Agora Unity SDK is 15 fps by default.
 Call `SetGameFps` in the **VideoSurface.cs** file to adjust the video refresh rate based on your scenario.

-  <div class="alert note">The default value of uid in theSetForUser method is 0.
+  <div class="alert note">The default value of uid in the SetForUser method is 0.
 To see the remote user, ensure that you input the uid of the remote user in SetForUser.
 Otherwise, the SDK uses the default value and you can only see the local video.</div>

 ```C#
 // This callback occurs when the first video frame of a remote user is received and decoded after the remote user successfully joins the channel.